 What is a talus fracture?

 Fractures of the talus may occur in any part of the bone.
 The most common fracture occurs in a portion called the neck.
 The neck of the talus connects the head with the body which is invested in the ankle joint itself.
 Another common sight for a talus fracture is located along the outside section of the bone near the heel known as the lateral process.
 Lateral process fractures often occur when the ankle bone is sandwiched to the outside of the heel during impact and is a common snowboarding injury.
 Less than of talar fractures occur in the head region and may occur in either isolated or in conjunction with other talar injuries.
 Long-term outcome for the treatment of these rare fractures is not well documented.
-Although Talar body fracture are more common than Talar head fractures, they are rare nevertheless and account for 0.62% of all fractures that are treated.
+Although Talar body fracture is more common than Talar head fractures, they are rare nevertheless and account for 0.62% of all fractures that are treated.
 These fractures often occur from high-energy impact such as motor vehicle accidents.
-They are life altering and commonly result in chronic pain secondary to poor healing and post traumatic arthritis of the ankle joint.
+They are life altering and commonly result in chronic pain secondary to poor healing and post-traumatic arthritis of the ankle joint.

 Treatment for a talus fracture:

 Treatment for the minimally displaced or stable fracture can sometimes be treated with immobilization such as a cast.
-This scenario however is the exception and not the rule.
+This scenario, however, is the exception and not the rule.
 Most talus fractures, particularly displaced fractures require operative treatment in the form of surgical reduction with screws.
 This is necessary to restore alignment and allow for the best chances of proper healing and normal movement of the foot and ankle.